Ferrari to use free practice to test development parts with 2014 in mind

 He explained, “Change occurred after the German GP, when the tyre belt changed from being metallic to being made of Kevlar.
 However, it would be somewhat superficial to blame the tyres as the only reason for our decrease in performance.
 We also took some development steps that were not as strong [as they might've been] and didn’t work.”

 Nevertheless Tomabzis also revealed that the Italian squad has not yet thrown in the towel with regards to the current season, “We are bringing small aero updates [to Korea].
 One should not expect these to dramatically affect the final result but we feel they will bring some improvement.”
-(Apex)
+(GP247)

 Subbed by AJN.